 by Mike Ratliff

-25 The fear of man lays a snare, but whoever trusts in the Lord is safe.
-(Proverbs 29:25 ESV)
+25 The fear of man brings a snare,

 Our enemy is pretty smart.
 He has been around long enough that he believes he knows us.
 He knows that lost people are enslaved to him via their sin nature.
 He knows that the little flock, our Lord’s sheep, may be new creations via the washing of regeneration, but they still have their flesh and a deep, overwhelming need to be fulfilled.
 Their salvation has changed them so they now have the ability to be fulfilled in God the more they take on Christ’s character.
 Our enemy, on the other hand, does all he can to neutralize those sheep by attacking them in innumerable ways so that they walk according their flesh instead of according to the Spirit.

 Satan has always wanted to be God.
 He caused a war in Heaven by attempting to usurp God’s throne for himself.
 Ever since, he has been hard at work attempting to fool people into believing that he is God or at least driving a wedge between people and the Living God by enticing them to be gods unto themselves through their self-will.